brianSalk/probability-notes/continuous_distributions/README.md

 ### Brush up on basic integrals and derivatives.
 ### Learn how to substitute in the bounds like the do on page 198 (rewrite this after you find out what it is called)
 ### Make sure you understand PMF and CDF really well, right now it is a bit shaky.

+## Rayleigh Distribution
+... skipping this for now...